jamesfishwick/git-worktree-utils/LAUNCH_ANNOUNCEMENT.md

 ---
 title: Introducing git-worktree-utils: Lightweight Worktree Management for Bash Users
 published: false
-description: A minimal, dotfile-friendly git worktree manager that solves one problem well
+description: A minimal, dotfile-friendly git worktree manager
 tags: git, bash, cli, opensource
 ---

 # Introducing git-worktree-utils: Lightweight Worktree Management for Bash Users

-Git worktrees are powerful, but the CLI experience leaves much to be desired.
-I built git-worktree-utils to fix that—a lightweight, bash-native tool that makes worktrees easy.
+Git worktrees are powerful, but the CLI is tedious.
+I built git-worktree-utils to fix that—a lightweight, bash-native tool.

 ## The Problem

-If you've used git worktrees, you know these pain points:

 ```bash
 # Too verbose